FMC64/spp/SPECIFICATION.md

 - `async` feature in the spirit of ECMAScript's `Promise`s
 - Primitives to handle endianness, such conversions in files, along with unique version specification
 	- Probably a all-in-one package to serialize S++ runtime primitives

-# Current implementation status

-- Pending the release of the first revision of the specification